How to Create Plug-ins

 Overview

 This article introduces how to create and upload a Kintone plug-in using plug-in packer and plug-in uploader.
-For more information, refer to the following article:

 An "Input value check plug-in" will be created, which will validate data that users input into an App's record.